collinarnett/clover_wallpaper/README.md

 ---------

 ```
-usage: __main__.py [-h] --board BOARD --height HEIGHT --width WIDTH
+usage: cloverwallpaper [-h] --board BOARD --height HEIGHT --width WIDTH

+optional arguments:
   -h, --help       show this help message and exit
   --board BOARD    target board to scrape images from
   --height HEIGHT  height of the images you wish to download
   --width WIDTH    width of the images you wish to download
 ```